crypt0miester/novus-mundus/README.md

-# vig-internal

 # Novus Mundus
+In Novus Mundus, teams unite to participate in the ultimate competition, with a unique in-game economy that empowers players to recruit powerful units, gather resources, and enhance their strategies.
 Novi, the time-based token exclusive to the world of Novus Mundus, is the lifeblood of this fast-paced, thrilling game experience.
-In Novus Mundus, teams unite to participate in the ultimate competition, with a unique in-game economy that empowers players to recruit powerful units, gather resources, and enhance their strategies.

 The in-game economy revolves around the collection of in-game cash, which is accumulated through attacks on other players and collection from operative units such as Farmers, Miners, and Bankers.
 This in-game cash is a crucial component of the game, as players use it to rise up the ranks in Novus Mundus.

 In Novus Mundus, the ranking system is divided into four tiers: Legendary, Epic, Expert, and Rookie.
-These tiers are based on the amount of in-game cash players have accumulated and serve as a measure of a player's success in the game.
+These tiers are are ranked based on the amount of in-game cash players have accumulated and serve as a measure of a player's success in the game.
+In order to go from one rank to another the player must consume/deposit a specfic amount of Novi in the game.
 The ultimate goal is to reach the Legendary tier and become the top-ranked player in Novus Mundus.

 Each game cycle in Novus Mundus lasts 10 days and at the close of each cycle, the highest-ranked players in each tier are rewarded with Novi.
 This time-based token is not only a measure of success in the game but also serves as a currency that can be used within the game.
 Players can use Novi to purchase powerful units, upgrade their existing units, or perfect their strategies for the next game cycle.